 Honestly, it depends on the project.
 While 10-12 weeks may be perfectly fine for a conference room renovation, it would not be realistic for the systems build-out of a new corporate headquarters that will have dozens of state-of-the-art meeting rooms.

 In broad terms, allowing for a 12-16 week timeline is typically a comfortable timeline for many AV integration projects.
 Keep in mind that the timeline starts AFTER an agreement is signed, so your timeline should start earlier to allow the appropriate time you need for vendor research, meetings, vendor selection, and contract negotiation and approval.

-For projects that need to be completed in the summer (the most popular time of year for AV projects), you should be finalizing your vendor selection and signing agreements in the first quarter of the year to allow for equipment delays or backorders, adequate time for system design and testing, and a reasonable installation schedule.
-In order to finalize those agreements in Q1, planning should begin in Q3 or Q4 of the previous year, and, for many clients, this also coincides with when budgets are being developed.
+For projects that need to be completed in the summer (the most popular time of year for AV projects), you should be finalizing your vendor selection and signing agreements in the coming weeks to allow for equipment delays or backorders, adequate time for system design and testing, and a reasonable installation schedule.